-^{1/2} This test is not required for Type II and IV mounts intended to only isolate shock and not vibration (see 6.2.b). ^{2/2} Perform on one or two mounts, as required by the test method (see 4.4.2.7.2).
+This test is not required for Type II and IV mounts intended to only isolate shock and not vibration (see 6.2.b).

 4.2.2.2 Mount test suite two.
-Two of the mounts provided for first article inspection shall be subjected to the tests in table VII in the sequential order indicated.
-Unless otherwise indicated in the table, each test is to be conducted on both mounts.
+Four mounts shall be subjected to the tests in table VII in the sequential order indicated.
+The two mounts undergoing the resistance to oil test shall be paired for all tests requiring two mounts.
+Similarly, the two mounts undergoing the salt spray test shall be paired for all tests requiring two mounts.
+Unless otherwise indicated in the table, each test is to be conducted on all mount types and all four mounts.